 The rules for composing valid file names

 Relying on implementation-defined behaviour can make a program less portable across implementations.
-However, this is less true than for unspecified and undefined behaviour.
+However, this is less true than for unspecified and undefined behaviour..
 Also, as many basic properties, such as the sizes of the basic types, are implementation defined, it is virtually impossible to avoid using implementation defined features.
 The header stdint.h provides the definition of fixed width integers, so uint32_t is an unsigned 32-bit integer.
 Which sizes are supported is implementation defined, but some safety-critical coding standards recommend the use of these types in preference to the basic types where available.

 The following code shows an example of reliance upon implementation-defined behaviour: